 - a.
-CONTRACTOR shall submit monthly invoices to the Mental Health Services Act Fiscal Analyst at ARoss@tularehhsa.org, no later than fifteen (15) days after the end of the month in which those expenditures were incurred.
+CONTRACTOR shall submit monthly invoices to Tulare County Mental Health Department, Managed Care, 5957 S. Mooney Blvd, Visalia, Ca 93277, no later than fifteen (15) days after the end of the month in which those expenditures were incurred.
 The invoice must be supported by a system generated report that validates services indicated on the invoice. - b.
 Invoices shall be in the format approved by the Tulare County Health & Human Services Agency.
 All payments made under this Agreement shall be made within thirty (30) days of submission of all required documentation and in accordance with the COUNTY'S payment cycle. - c.
-12 month billing limit: Unless otherwise determined by State or Federal regulations (e.g. medimedi cross-over) all original (or initial) claims for eligible individual persons under this Agreement must be received by COUNTY within twelve (12) months from the month of service to avoid denial for late billing.
+10 month billing limit: Unless otherwise determined by State or Federal regulations (e.g. medical cross-over) all original (or initial) claims for eligible individual persons under this Agreement must be received by COUNTY within ten (10) months from the month of service to avoid denial for late billing. - d.
+The COUNTY will withhold the final month's payment under this Agreement until such time that CONTRACTOR submits its complete Annual Cost Report.